chiel/domhelpers/README.md

 ## getParent(element, selector)

 Get the closest element from `element` which matches `selector`.
-This does NOT include yhe `element` itself, instead it searches from the `element`'s parentNode.
+This does NOT include the `element` itself, instead it searches from the `element`'s parentNode.

 ```html
 <div class="el1">